SoftwareBrothers/fabricjs-viewport/README.md

 ### How to use it

-Currently it depends on jquery (i plan to fix it soon).
-So in HEAD of your HTML file include jquery, fabricjs and fabricjs-viewport. fabricjs-viewport.js is in this repo in the /dist/ folder.
+Currently it depends on jquery, however I plan to fix it soon.
+In the HEAD of your HTML file include jQuery, fabricjs and fabricjs-viewport.
+You can find fabricjs-viewport.js in this repo in the /dist/ directory.

-For example from CDNs (order matters):
+You can invclude those libraries from CDNs (order matters):

 ```javascript
 <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>